LucasDelfino92/morrowindsharp/mendedmw.md

 The **Distant land generator wizard** lets you select which plugins you want MGE XE to use when generating distant land.
 My recommendation is to select **Use current load order**.
 When you click **Continue**, a new menu will appear, asking you which method of Distant Land generation you want to use.

 - **Automatic setup** will generate Distant Land for you.
 - **Customize setup** will let you modify the Distant Land generation parameters.
-Especially useful for those who want to lower the stress on their computers, or push their rigs to the max.
-My suggestion, if you have a half-decent rig that can run Skyrim at 60fps, is to set the **world mesh detail** to **Ultra High**.
+Especially useful for those who want to lower the stress on their computers, or push their rigs to the max. [**These are my personal settings**](https://www.mediafire.com/view/0gy55r1yvb5jlue/MGE_XE_Distant_Land_Generation.png/file) for Distant Land Generation.
 - **Update existing distant land** will regenerate Distant Land according to the saved/default settings.
 If you have customized your setup in the past, this is the option you want to use.

 **IN-GAME**